peterlindkvist/minimum-viable-editor/README.md

 ### data-mve-with

 Changes the scope for the data-mve-* tags below.
 Makes refactoring and texts in partials easier.
-And saves some bytes in the html.
+And might save some bytes in the html.

     <section data-mve-with="article">
       <h2 data-mve-text="./header">{{article.header}}</h2>